 Sometimes, the stories are not very thrilling or scary, but more like Science Fiction – meaning that the theme is intellectual rather than visceral – and in those instances King alters the reality of the stories to something alien.
-I did not expect this from Stephen King.
+I did not expect this from him.

 Here is what each of the stories are about and what the plot twists entail:

 1. Mr. Harrigan’s Phone – Be careful what you wish for